 “You have to be the change you want to see in the world,” Mahatma Mohandas Gandhi once said.
 If you start treating your coworkers extraordinarily well, your efforts will have a ripple effect that has the potential to start a positive chain reaction at your workplace, in your profession, and in your personal life.
 And although the concept of paying it forward does not seek rewards for the do-gooder, what goes around comes around.
 If you send positive thoughts and deeds out into the universe, they’ll come back to you tenfold.

 I challenge you to go out of your way during Nurses Week to do at least three extra-special things for coworkers that you wouldn’t ordinarily do.
-Then write to me through my Dear Donna online column here at www.nurse.com to tell me what you did and what resulted.
-I may write a future column on it.
+Then email me at email@example.com to tell me what you did and what resulted.
 Let’s make this Nurses Week the beginning of the “Pay It Forward” movement in nursing.

 Information on the “Pay It Forward” movement is available at www.payitforwardmovement.org.
 The site also includes individuals’ stories.

 ©Copyright Nurse.com (www.nurse.com).
 All rights reserved.
 Used with permission.